vezel-dev/celerity/README.md

 productivity and scalability while being easily embeddable in host applications.

-**Celerity** is expression-oriented, multi-paradigm, and features optional type checking through success typings.
+**Celerity** is expression-oriented, multi-paradigm, and features optional type checking.
 Some notable features are pattern matching, first-class functions with closures, opt-in mutability, explicit error propagation, concurrency based on lightweight agents, and non-suspending garbage collection.

 ## Usage